<selectRandomNumbers/>

 Attribute Example: type = “gaussian”

-attribute of the <selectRandomNumbers/>
+The type attribute of the <selectRandomNumbers/> component is

-selection generates standard normal
+specified as gaussian.
+The gaussian selection generates standard normal

 variables (mean 0, variance 1).
-Alternatively, the mean
+Alternatively, the mean as well as the variance

-attributes may be defined.
+or the standardDeviation attributes may be defined.

 Select a new page variant from the pulldown menu at the top of the editor to see different variants of the document.